 Save the Dates

-The average Blush & Blue couple spends between $800 - $1300 on their bespoke Save the Date designs, with the average quantity being 110.
+The average Blush & Blue couple spends between $1,300 and 1,500 on their bespoke Save the Date designs, with the average quantity being 110.

 Wedding Invitation Suites

-On average my couples spend $1800 on a quantity of 100 custom wedding invitation ensembles, inclusive of a 5x7 invitation, response card with envelope and inner and outer envelopes.
+On average my couples spend $2,500 on a quantity of 100 custom watercolor wedding invitations inclusive of a 5x7 invitation, response card, outer envelopes and response envelopes.

 Calligraphy addressing for outer envelopes starts at $3.50 per envelope.
 This price does not include the cost of envelopes.
 If you purchase a suite through Blush & Blue Designs we use the envelopes purchased as part of your invitation suite.
 If you are only using me for envelope addressing I will connect with you for guidelines on the envelopes my inks prefer and the number of envelopes necessary.
 I am more than happy to order envelopes for you as well!

 Custom event signs